gadget/paperboy/index.md

 | TODO: message validation                                |                                                             |

 ## Channels
-A traditional publish/subscribe model is implemented, frontend clients can subscribe to channels, application backend can send messages to channels and the messages are dispatched to the subscribed clients.
+A traditional publish/subscribe model is implemented, frontend clients can subscribe to channels, application backend can send messages to channels and the messages are delivered to the subscribed clients.
 On subscription the backend is called to authorize the request.

 ## Components
 ### Paperboy WebSocket server